DynamicGenetics/Epicosm_legacy/README.md

 ### 1.2 Output and data
 The processed output is a a database of tweets from the users in your `user_list`, and a CSV file, in the folder `./output/csv/`, which by default has the fields: [1] the ID of the tweeter, [2] the id of the tweet, [3] the time and date of the tweet, and [4] the tweet content.

 A log file detailing what Epicosm has done is in `/epicosm_logs/`.
-A log is always made if Epicosm is run inside Docker; see section 2.2 for specifying logs and other options when running locally.

 Full tweet content and metadata of all tweets is stored in [MongoDB](https://www.mongodb.com/) in json format.
 To work with full raw data, you will need MongoDB installed.
 The tweet database is named `twitter_db`, with two collections `tweets`, and `following` which contains a list of all users that each user in your list are following.
 The `following` collection will only be made if you ask for following lists to be gathered. *Currently, gathering following list causes the process to be heavily rate limited by Twitter! [solution in progress]*